 Technology and the internet are undoubtedly taking over all spheres of our lives.
-It began with the connectivity of computers via the web, then the connectivity of people via the internet and finally connectivity of each and every other aspect of our lives via the internet.
-Finance is one of those areas where tech and the internet have spread to and the effects on day to day life is phenomenal through fintech.
+It began with the connectivity of computers via the web, then the connectivity of people via the internet, and finally connectivity of every other aspect of our lives via the internet.
+Finance is one of those areas where tech and the internet have spread and the effects on day-to-day life are phenomenal through fintech.

 Financial institutions (banks and insurance companies) have for years neglected their consumers.
-What fintech seeks to do is to tap into those gaps where brick and mortar finance have failed to provide adequate solutions.
+What fintech seeks to do is to tap into those gaps where brick-and-mortar finance has failed to provide adequate solutions.
 This has brought what has been described by many as a ‘disruption’ of the financial sector.

 A while back, Banks and other financial institutions could have been less concerned by fintech firms.
 Nowadays, venture capitalists and even Banks themselves are throwing money at fintech enterprises and start-ups all over the world.
 In addition to that, multinational tech companies are quickly joining the fintech bandwagon.
 For example, Apple has developed Apple Pay; Samsung has Samsung pay, and Google has Android Pay.
-These are solutions which simplify payments of bills, and other day to day payments, providing what is known as digital wallet.
-The aim is to replace credit cards which are prone to security breaches and to create quicker and easy payment gateways.
+These are solutions that simplify payments of bills, and other day-to-day payments, providing what is known as a digital wallet.
+The aim is to replace credit cards which are prone to security breaches and to create quick and easy payment gateways.

 Banks and other financial institutions find themselves in an ‘awkward’ scenario with fintech.
 The existing industry is unsure whether fintech presents a challenge or opportunity to their existence.
 The digital revolution in finance could reduce the role played by financial institutions as we know them, or it could increase efficiency and effectiveness on their part.